ceejaymoss/ceejaymoss/README.md

 ## 🚀 Projects

-Index Mog-oner <br>
+Index Mog-oner - Alpha Completed <br>
 Financial Analysis and Trading AI suite
 The index is a safe basket of goods to take, however it overconstrains the free market and creates unintended dependencies on companies.
 Is the market therefore truly free?
-Index Mog-oner is an Agnetic AI suite that has outperformed the S&P-500 Index by 30% YOY since inception.
+Index Mog-oner is an Agnetic AI suite that has outperformed the S&P-500 Index since inception.
 Combining Qualitative and Quantitative theory, Artificial Intelligence, Data Science and Computer Science.
 Index Mog-oner is the magnum opus of 10 years of study.

-Get Fiscal <br>
+Project Labrynth <br>
-Finnancial analysis and consolidation application <br>
+Aviation and Aerofuels <br>
-Super Annuation application utilising LLMs to improve returns and understanding for seniors after they retire or towards the end of their career!
+This project is under NDA, however its goals are to revolutionise safety on airports.

 ## 📚 Education